Agnes-MAG/CSM-158-C-/README.md

-# CSM-158-C-
-This repository is created to host my projects in CSM 158(C++)  journey in my first year in the University.
+I am Agnes Maglo.A student pursing BSC.COMPUTER SCIENCE.
+I want to use this platform as an avenue to showcase my assignments and projects in my CS journey.